rivermont/spidy/README.md

 > [INIT]: Starting crawler...

 but never kept going.
 While the running prompt will be there, performing a `CTRL^C` will appear to do nothing.
-Technically, the command will terminate eventually, but that is normally 10 minutes after starting.
+Technically, the command will resolve eventually, but that happens 10 minutes after starting.

 ### Removing Broken Links
 There are too many 'broken' links out there to check against them in the code, so they must be removed by hand.